 When the offer landed in my inbox, I pounced on it within seconds.

 London to Dar es Salaam to Kigali and back for a mere $450.
-I’d recently set myself a challenge to focus on visiting more African countries, and this felt like the perfect opportunity to do so.
+I’d recently set myself a challenge to focus on visiting more African countries so this felt like the perfect opportunity to do so.
 I could spend a week in Tanzania followed by a week in Rwanda, dipping my toes into both countries to receive a small taste of what they offered.
-I could even potentially head into the Democratic Republic of the Congo to trek with gorillas, which had been an obsession with mine for a long time.
+I could even potentially head into the Democratic Republic of the Congo to trek with gorillas, which had been an obsession of mine for a long time.

 And the flights coincided with my birthday.
 What better way to treat myself than with a solo trip to the beaches of Zanzibar?